func-jones/we-love-movies/README.md

-### This project is a work-in-progress.
-It is a part of Thinkful's curriculum, and I am currently working through my solution.
-In this project, I am using Node, Express, PostgreSQL, and Knex to build a back-end for a movies website.
+### In this project, I am using Node, Express, PostgreSQL, and Knex to build a back-end RESTful API for a movies website.
+Create, Read, Update, and Destroy requests are received and fulfilled by this API.